 The world's first TORLON® 4203 nuts!
 Copyright registration number: ©qIYcyYIYUNflhw03

 As far as building is concerned, I focus on my favorite species of wood for the neck and body – ‘Sapele' or 'Sipo' mahogany.
-I always choose pieces that have been quatersawn.
+I always choose perfectly quatersawn pieces.
 The visual aspect, a certain aesthetic line that is my own, as well as natural finishes have developed into my trademark style.
 I can’t stand Bling!
 My personal style of building is based entirely on simplicity and sobriety - a sort of philosophy of life, if you will.

 • Can you tell us more about your wiring work and choice of using Teflon (PTFE) caps and which ones are you using?